arangrhie/MemPanG23/Part1_Assembly.md

 ## Closing remarks
 Congratulations!
 You reached the end of this activity.

 A lot of bug fixes have been made since the Verkko v1.3.1 release.
 Note that the path fix we manually did will be fixed in the later release of Verkko.
-Specifically, the example gap was caused by an internal coverage threshold, which requred >4 ONT reads to be mapped with MBG.

 Still, there might be some edge cases where the graph can answer why the assembly did not went well.
-We are happy to get feedback.
+We are happy to get feedbacks.
 What you think is a 'weird case' could be something _very_ useful for us to find and fix any unseen bugs in Verkko.
 Feel free to report them as [issues](https://github.com/marbl/verkko/issues).

 ## Thanks to
 * Sergey Koren